 We are very happy to receive applications to co-fund events with other DTPs or other organisations.

 We can consider applications for up to £3000.
-Applications will be reviewed on a rolling basis every Monday morning throughout the year.
-Applicants are encouraged to discuss their proposals with the Deputy Director for Training and Cohort Development (Linnaea Stockall) and/or with their pathway representative.
+Applications will be reviewed on a rolling basis every working Monday morning, but you should submit your application at least 2 months ahead of the planned date in order to give sufficient time for the necessary publicity and planning.
+You should expect to hear the outcome of your application within 2 weeks of the Monday following its submission, but it may take a further two weeks for funding to be transferred where appropriate.
+Applicants are encouraged to discuss their proposals with the Deputy Director for Training and Cohort Development (Dr Paul Copeland) and/or with their pathway representative.

 On Thursday 24th May 2018, LISS-DTP Pathway 11 held a workshop entitled ‘Doing ethnographic research in conflict-affected communities: reflections on theory, place and people’.
 The aim of the workshop was to explore some of the challenges facing researchers seeking to carry out ethnographic research, often on sensitive topics, in challenging environments.
 Five speakers were invited to discuss their experiences of ethnographic fieldwork and to guide discussion – Dr Emma Mc Cluskey (King’s), Dr Nicola Palmer (King’s), Dr Eleanor Pritchard (University of Oxford), Dr Kate Saunders-Hastings (University College London), and Dr Holly Porter (London School of Economics).
 The speakers led panel sessions and group discussions addressing pertinent topics including the ethics of ethnographic research, research design, the practical challenges of fieldwork, and the relationship between theory and practice.
 Attendees were encouraged to ask questions and debate with the speakers throughout the day.